SummaryRead the full fact sheet

-- Get the person to a cool, shady area and lay them down while you’re waiting for emergency medical help.
+- While waiting for emergency medical help, get the person to a cool, shady area and lay them down.

-- If medical attention is delayed, seek further instructions from ambulance or hospital emergency staff, while waiting for the ambulance.
+- If medical attention is delayed, seek further instructions from Triple Zero, ambulance or hospital emergency staff, while waiting for the ambulance.

 Prevention of heat-related illness

 Prevention is the best way to manage heat-related illness.
-Some tips to prevent heat stress include:
+Some tips to prevent becoming unwell include:

-- Drink plenty of water – you need to drink more during hot weather, regardless of how active you are, even if you don't feel thirsty (check with your doctor if you are on limited fluids or fluid pills).
+- Drink enough water – you need to drink more during hot weather, regardless of how active you are, even if you don't feel thirsty (check with your doctor if you are on limited fluids or fluid pills).
 Avoid alcohol, caffeine (such as coffee, tea) or drinks that contain lots of sugar.
 Don’t have extremely cold liquids, as they may cause stomach cramps.

-- Protect yourself outside – if you must be outdoors, remember to protect yourself from the sun – ‘slip, slop, slap’ by covering exposed skin with lightweight clothes, using sunscreen and wearing a hat, ‘seek’ shade and ‘slide’ on sunglasses.
+- Protect yourself outside – if you must be outdoors, remember to protect yourself from the sun – ‘slip, slop, slap, seek and slide’ by covering exposed skin with lightweight clothes, using sunscreen and wearing a hat, ‘seek’ shade and ‘slide’ on sunglasses.